 And the next thing you know, your email is the size of an average blog post.
 But hey, you mentioned only the most important specs and benefits that your recipients should know.

 Now, save this copy in a Word document so that you can develop it into a fully-fledged blog post, and delete it from your email editor because when your recipients open an email that they can’t skim immediately and spot its value, they’ll simply stop reading it.
+Additionally, you can easily learn how to convert a Word document to a PDF file to ensure that your recipients can access the content effortlessly.

 Instead of that, you need to divide your email into bite-sized bullets and paragraphs and mention only the essential points.